tikv/rfcs/text/0100-enhanced-pessimistic-lock-queueing.md

 - Use an atomic counter to count valid entries in the queue of each key.
 When it becomes 0 but the queue is not empty, remove it from the map.
 - Periodically iterate the map and remove the stale entries.
-- Introduce a priority queue that supports efficiently removing (by either introducing third-party library or implementing by ourselves), and remove the entry when it's cancelled outside.
+- Introduce a priority queue that supports efficiently removing (by either introducing third-party library or implementing by ourselves), and remove the entry when it's canceled outside.

 ### Waiter manager and deadlock detector adaption